Spain hunts driver who killed 13 in Barcelona, says foils bomb plot

 Before Thursday's attack, government data showed that police had arrested 11 suspected jihadists in the Barcelona area so far this year, more than anywhere else in Spain.

-(Reporting by Angus Berwick, Sarah White, Julien Toyer and Madrid newsroom; Alissa de Carbonnel in Belgium; Ali Abdelaty and Ahmed Aboulenein in Cairo; Writing by Mark Trevelyan; Editing by Mark Bendeich, Nick Tattersall and Lisa Shumaker)
+(Reporting by Angus Berwick, Sarah White and Carlos Ruano in Madrid, and Andres Gonzalez in Barcelona; Additional reporting by Silvio Castellanos in Cambrils, Alissa de Carbonnel in Belgium, and Ali Abdelaty and Ahmed Aboulenein in Cairo; Writing by Mark Trevelyan; Editing by Mark Bendeich, Nick Tattersall, Lisa Shumaker and Michael Perry)